Iraq’s Mosul Remains in Ruins a Year After Liberation from ISIS

 Kurdish Peshmerga forces look at a checkpoint held by Islamic State militants on June 16, 2014 in Iraq's second city of Mosul.
 Photo: Karim Sahib, AFP

 One year after Mosul was retaken from the Islamic State, the Iraqi city remains in ruins.
-Over 380,000 people in and around Mosul are still displaced, and more than eight million tons of debris is yet to be cleared, according to report issued by the Norwegian Refugee Council on Thursday.
+Over 380,000 people in and around Mosul are still displaced, and more than eight million tons of debris is yet to be cleared, according to a report issued by the Norwegian Refugee Council on Thursday.

 “What was hailed by the Iraqi authorities and the international community as a victory a year ago has not translated to relief from abject misery for many Iraqis from Mosul,” Wolfgang Gressmann, the NRC’s Iraq Country Director said.